Part of the Gay Mexico City Guide — bars, events & things to do.

 Mexico City, State of Mexico

-Locals call it "el 61 de Amberes" and it's the everyday workhorse of the Cabaré-Tito family — open every day from 4pm, with eight zones stacked across multiple floors so you don't have to leave the building to change scenes.
-Ground floor handles pop and reggaeton, upstairs is the karaoke and perreo room, and the open-air rooftop terrace is where late nights actually happen, with drag bits and DJs slung up there until 4am.
-Chelas start at ten pesos, the door is friendly to a wider gender mix than Taller, and the crowd skews younger and louder.
-Café-Tito on the ground floor lets you start with coffee and stay through last call without crossing the street.
+Locals call it "el 61 de Amberes," and it's the everyday workhorse of the Cabaré-Tito family — open daily from 4pm, with eight zones stacked across several floors so you can change the mood without leaving the building.
+The ground floor runs pop and reggaeton, upstairs holds the karaoke and perreo room, and the open-air rooftop terrace is where the late nights actually happen, with drag bits and DJs going until 4am.
+Beers start around ten pesos, the door is friendlier to a wider gender mix than men-only Taller, and the crowd skews younger and louder than its siblings.
+The ground-floor Café-Tito lets you start the evening on coffee and stay straight through to last call — no need to cross the street.
+It's the reliable, low-stakes option in the Zona Rosa: not the flashiest room on the block, just the one that's always open and always moving.

 Have feedback on this description?
 Let us knowGet the full experience — check in, follow this venue, and connect with the community.